- NAME: Janet Yellen

 Yellen took leave from UC Berkeley in the mid-1990s to serve on the Federal Reserve Board of Governors.
 From 1997 to 1999, she also served on the White House Council of Economic Advisers for President Bill Clinton.

 In 2004, Yellen became president and CEO of the Federal Reserve Bank of San Francisco, showing remarkable insight into the country's economic situation as one of the few economists to forecast the housing crisis of 2008.
 In 2010, she became vice chair of the Federal Reserve.
 Yellen has been an outspoken advocate for using the powers of the Federal Reserve to reduce unemployment, and has seemed more willing than other economists to risk slightly higher inflation to accomplish this goal.

 In October 2013, President Barack Obama nominated Yellen as chair of the Federal Reserve.
-She would replace outgoing chair Ben Bernanke and be the first woman to serve in this capacity, if she receives congressional approval.
-She would also be the first Democrat to hold the post in nearly three decades.
+She would replace outgoing chair Ben Bernanke and be the first woman to serve in this capacity, if she received congressional approval.
+She would also become the first Democrat to hold the post in nearly three decades.

 profile name: Janet Yellen profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Famous People Named Janet 10 people in this group